-The second chakra develops between the ages of 3/5-8 years and supports our reproductive organs, lower back, urinary tract, large intestine, hips and the lymphatics.
+The second chakra is associated with supporting our reproductive organs, lower back, urinary tract, large intestine, hips and the lymphatics.
 It governs our one to one relationships with people and our attitude to power in these areas.
 The sacral chakra is overall feminine in nature and ruled by the planet Jupiter (it has both masculine and feminine influences from the intersecting nadis and the astrological signs of Saggitarius and Pisces that rule it).
 Some say this is also a masculine chakra due to Jupiter rulership and also being a more physical chakra like the Root and Solar Plexus chakras.
-This chakra is associated with the dark centre of the womb, our true seat of power and intuition (see also the 6th chakra).
+This chakra is associated with the dark centre of the womb, our true seat of creative power.
 It is located just below the navel area through to the sacrum bone and resonates with the colour orange.
 The primary element of the Sacral chakra is water.

 Solar Plexus (Manipura) - 3rd chakra

-Our third chakra develops between the ages of 8-12 years and supports our stomach, upper intestines, gallbladder, pancreas, liver, middle spine and adrenals.
+Our third chakra develops supports our stomach, upper intestines, gallbladder, pancreas, liver, middle spine and adrenals.
 It is the centre associated with our self-will, self-esteem and ability to facilitate transformation.
 The solar plexus chakra is the home of ego and masculine in nature ruled by the planet Mars (it has both masculine and feminine influences from the intersecting nadis and the astrological signs of Aries and Scorpio that rule it).
 The element primarily associated with this chakra is Fire.
 It is located just above the navel area and resonates with the colours yellow and gold.